World of Tanks Review

-As for the online game modes, there are three of them: Standard, Encounter, and Assault.
+The next change is the addition of a mode called Proving Ground that gives you the opportunity to play the game outside of the multiplayer matches.
+In the Proving Ground mode, you can choose to play against AI controlled-tanks in one of the game's three online battle modes, Standard, Encounter, and Assault.
 Standard mode has both teams starting in a base at opposite sides of the map, Encounter places a single neutral base in the center of the map, and Assault puts one team in defense of a base while the other attempts to capture it.
 In the first two modes, a team wins after it either captures the opposing (or neutral) base, while in Assault there is a time limit to the match and the defenders win if they are still holding the base at the end.
 In all three modes a team can win by eliminating the other team - there are no spawns in World of Tanks, once you're knocked out of a match you are out for good.
-And you won't be able to use the tank that you lost in battle until the rest of the battle plays out online.
+When playing Assault in Proving Grounds you'll have your choice of playing on the attacking team of the defending team.
+Proving Ground also throws in a couple of new game types not available in the multiplayer mode, a racing mode and a hunt mode that has you fighting your way past the enemy team to hunt down and destroy the most powerful tank in the game, the E-100.

-The gameplay itself is essentially a third-person multiplayer shooter, just one in which you play with tanks.
-The tanks are drawn from the real-world arsenals of the prime combatants in World War II, and include tanks that existed, in both deployed and prototype stages, from roughly five years before that war broke out through its end.
-The game straddles the line between arcade shooter and hardcore simulator, so while there is a marked difference between the tanks and you'll need to contend with things like limited ammunition, reload rates, tank speed and handling, and shot angles, things are streamlined to keep things fun and decidedly less difficult to manage than from inside the hull of the real thing.
+That's it for what's different about the game on the Xbox One, so let's move on to what's the same.
+World of Tanks is basically an online multiplayer shooter with World War II era tanks.
+The game straddles the line between arcade shooter and hardcore simulator, so while there is a marked difference between the tanks and you'll need to contend with things like limited ammunition, reload rates, tank speed and handling, and shot angles, things are streamlined to keep things fun and decidedly less difficult to manage than in the real thing.
 Plus there are the advantages of a third-person chase cam viewpoint and a zoom mode for the main gun that World War II tankers certainly didn't enjoy.

 The tanks are available in several classes.
 Battle tanks, which come in light, medium, and heavy variants, are the head-to-head combatants for the game, the assault troopers of the battle, if you will.
 Light tanks serve as scouts, zipping around the battlefield acting as spotters of enemy tanks for the rest of the team.
 They are lightly armored and lightly armed, so hit and run tactics are necessary for survival.